 - 1. Place the review on the Mortality Review Committee schedule, - 2.
-Prepare a packet of information, comprised of pertinent information gathered for the Preliminary Review as well as any other information obtained subsequent to that review, - 3.
-Ensure that the packet of information contains poinformation that might identify the Provider of the face tent, and - 4.
+Prepare a packet of information, comprised of pertinent information gathered for the Preliminary Review as well as any other information obtained subsequent to that review, - 4.
 Make the packet of information available to each member of the Mortality Review Committee at least 10 calendar days in advance of the meeting date.